 Auto Rollover IRA

 Automatic IRA Rollover

-Retirement Clearinghouse offers a Stale Dated, or Uncashed Check Service to plan sponsors, representing an enhanced standard of care for resolving uncashed, returned or stale-dated distribution checks.
+Retirement Clearinghouse offers a Stale Dated, or Uncashed Distribution Checks Service to plan sponsors, representing an enhanced standard of care for resolving uncashed, returned or stale-dated distribution checks.

 When combined with the RCH automatic rollover service and the RCH missing participants search service, the problem of stale dated and uncashed checks will be dramatically reduced, and any uncashed checks that do arise can be quickly and effectively handled.
 You can be assured that RCH makes every effort to locate the participant (or their beneficiary) to unite them with their retirement savings.

-Taken together, these attributes clearly establish RCH's Uncashed Check Services as the most fiduciary-friendly stale-dated distribution check service in the industry.
+Taken together, these attributes clearly establish RCH's Uncashed Distribution Checks Service as the most fiduciary-friendly stale-dated distribution check service in the industry.